Ron Jacobs (basketball): Philippines

 As Jacobs reassessed his future, an invitation to visit Manila fell on his lap.
-Ambassador Eduardo Cojuangco, Jr. was appointed project director for basketball by Ferdinand Marcos.
+Ambassador Eduardo "Danding" Cojuangco, Jr. was appointed project director for basketball by Ferdinand Marcos.
 Having effectively sidelined then FIBA and BAP President Gonzalo "Lito" Puyat, Cojuangco sent BAP secretary-general Honesto Mayoralgo to the US to look for an American coach who could reinvigorate the sport in the Philippines.
 Mayoralgo was an Ateneo graduate who tapped his contacts in Jesuit schools to seek recommendations and was pointed at Jacobs' direction.

 Jacobs came to the Philippines in 1980 along with another NCAA coach Ben Lindsey.
 Cojuangco, willing to give any amount just to get any of the two coaches, was to choose who among the two top-notch coaches he would hire to run the state of affairs of Philippine basketball.
 The jockeying for the position intensified so deeply that the two coaches, once good friends, eventually ended up bitter at each other.
 Jacobs allegedly threw negative statements behind Lindsey's back and he eventually earned Cojuangco's job for the coveted and lucrative position.
 Lindsey left the Philippines in a huff, fueling speculations, and Jacobs stayed behind.